hypergram/jquery-flip-image/README.md

 ## Tips

-Keep images the same proportions and as smaller filesize as possible - SVGs work great
+Keep images the same proportions and filesizes as small as possible - SVGs work great